pdrew32/mcirsed/install-help.md

 # Verifying Installation

 1) run example_data.py to generate data for two galaxies
-2) run example_fit_mcirsed.py.
+2) run example_fit_mcirsed.py first without changing anything.
 If the code finishes running and plots of the SED corner plots show up the installation was successful.